-What we believe, or our perspective (what we think), determines how we interpret or see what is happening – our view of the world and events.
+What we believe, or what we think (our perspective), determines how we interpret what is happening.
+It’s our view of the world and events.

-Our view and opinion determines the action we take (or don’t take).
+Our views and opinions determine the actions we take (or don’t take).

-The action we take determines the results we produce.
+The actions we take determine the result we produce.

 The results we produce reinforce our belief.

 This is where the term “Self-fulfilling prophecy” comes from.
 What we believe is what we bring about.
 We always make ourselves right.